-The UAB to award an honorary doctorate to Josep Maria Flotats
+The UAB awards an honorary doctorate to Josep Maria Flotats

-Dramatist Josep Maria Flotats will be awarded an honorary doctorate by the UAB in a ceremony which will take place on 27 June at noon at the Rectorat building.
+Dramatist Josep Maria Flotats was awarded an honorary doctorate by the UAB in a ceremony which took place on 27 June at noon at the Rectorat building.
 The awarding of the doctorate was approved by the UAB Governing Council thanks to a proposal made by the Faculty of Arts and Humanities.
 Josep Maria Flotats will be sponsored by Roser Gauchola, lecturer of the Department of French and Romance Languages.
 The UAB will award Flotats, a well-known dramatist in both Spain and France, his first honorary doctorate in Spain.
 The event will be transmitted live over the internet.

 His professional career began in France when he enrolled in the National School of Dramatic Arts in Strasbourg and later formed part of various theatre companies in Strasbourg and Paris.
 In 1981, he joined the Comédie-Française and one year later he was chosen a member sociétaire.
 He left the Comédie-Française to continue working in Madrid and Barcelona, where he became the scenic director of the Royal Theatre and founder and first director of the National Theatre of Catalonia.
 He also created the theatre company Companyia Flotats and the producer Taller 75, SL.